Hawaii Veterans & Servicemembers, have we got news for YOU!

 Are There Any Restrictions?

 This zero down option is restricted to veterans that have their full entitlement available.
-If a veteran has only a portion of their entitlement available, then the “remaining entitlement” calculation must be used and based on the FHFA standard conforming loan limit (essentially, maintaining the current rules).
+If a veteran has only a portion of their entitlement available, then the “remaining entitlement” calculation must be used and based on the FHFA standard conforming loan limit (essentially, maintaining the rules of the VA Jumbo Loan).

 More About the New VA Funding Fees